tumisangramotlhwa/BESS-Acceptance-Validator/README.md

 - Handle telemetry dropouts and fill missing values with a rolling average
 - Visualize before/after filled data with filled samples explicitly marked

+## Typical Use Case:

+- Engineer receives BESS telemetry from commissioning or HiL testing

+- Acceptance criteria are defined in a YAML ruleset

+- Validator flags violations (ramp rate, frequency bounds, etc.)

+- Dropouts are handled deterministically and explicitly marked

+- Plots and summaries are generated for acceptance review

 ## Requirements

 - Python 3.10+